Two Cities (novel)

 Two Cities is a novel by the American writer John Edgar Wideman set in the Pennsylvania cities of Pittsburgh and Philadelphia during the 1990s.
+It was Wideman's 13th novel, published in 1998 by Houghton Mifflin.

+Plot

 The novel tells the story of Kassima, a widow in mourning for her husband and two sons who died in the streets of Pittsburgh.
 Martin Mallory is Kassima's tenant, a photographer whose works depict the 50-year history of life in the African American neighborhoods of Pittsburgh and Philadelphia.